pletfix/docs/en/lifecycle.md

 The executable script to start a Pletfix test is the `vendow/bin/phpunit` file.

-The script is reading `phpunit.xml` and execute a bootstrap to set the testing environment.
+The script reads `phpunit.xml` (or `phpunit.xml.dist`, if the file not exists) and executes a bootstrap to set the testing environment.

 ### Bootstrap